marina-fdz/grandmas-recipes/README.md

 # Grandma's Recipes API

 Grandma's Recipes API is a RESTful service that allows users to manage a database of recipes contributed by grandmas.
 Users can view recipes and grandmas, register and login, and upon authentication, add new recipes and grandmas.
-Additionally, users can modify and delete grandmas' entries.
+Additionally, registered users can modify and delete grandmas' entries.

 ## Table of Contents